 We identified no studies on the diagnostic yield of alternative screening strategies for dyslipidemia in asymptomatic adults ages 21 to 39 years.

 Key Question 4.
-What Are the Benefits of Treatment (e.g., Drug or Lifestyle Interventions) in Adults Ages 21 to 39 Years on CHD- or CVA-Related Morbidity or Mortality or All-Cause Mortality?
+What Are the Benefits of Treatment in Adults Ages 21 to 39 Years on CHD- or CVA-Related Morbidity or Mortality or All-Cause Mortality?

 Summary